rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 ## Tips and caveats

 - Kubespray cannot be used to regress a version.
-- Kubespray image label/tag does not directly correspond to source repo `release` tags
+- Kubespray depends on tags on the repos to communicate versions.
 - Kubespray *only* supports upgrading [one minor version at a time](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/operations/upgrades.md#multiple-upgrades).
 - Kubernetes and Kubespray versions have nothing to do with one another.
 - Kubespray minor versions are triggered from *any* change to k8s or other dependency.
 - Kubespray doesn't follow semantic versioning (every version is "stable").
-- ***Kubespray grabs the latest k8s version unless specified explicitly.***
-- Kubernetes component versions have been removed from Kubespray inventory.
+- Kubernetes component versions have been removed from Kubespray inventory in later versions.
 - Kubespray project uses `master` branch for development.
 - Kubespray Kubernetes version best determined by looking in `Dockerfile` for image.
 ## Versioning